A fountain that makes people faithful? The history of this ancient popular belief in Montmartre

 It's a legend within a legend, so to speak.
 In Paris, nearthe Montmartre, there is said to be an unusual fountain that has the power to ensure the fidelity of one's partner.
 It is located in Square Suzanne Buisson and depicts a man holding his head in his hands.
 This is Saint Denis, the first bishop of Paris.

-And so the popular belief spread, and the water was credited with the power to make lovers faithful.
-Now the legend has dried up, just like the fountain.
-The next time you pass by, you will know the secret behind this statue.
+And thus the popular belief took hold, with the water said to keep lovers faithful.
+The legend may be silenced now, but the fountain isn’t.
+Next time you pass by, you’ll know the secret behind this statue.

 Practical information